 Dried herbs are an easy and convenient way to add flavor to all of your favorite dishes!
-Having them on hand allows you to explore all types of cooking on the fly!
+In addition, having them on hand allows you to explore all types of cooking on the fly!

 Storing and using your Dried Herbs

-- Always store herbs in a cool dry place away from heat or direct sunlight, in order to get the best shelf life from your herbs.
+- Always store herbs in a cool, dry place away from heat or direct sunlight to get the best shelf life from your herbs.